 Many smart devices are currently shipping with either no password protection whatsoever or a default password that cannot be changed.
 When users are able to set their own passwords, they sometimes don’t take these devices as seriously as they do computers, picking a very simple and weak password that is easy for a “brute force” hacking attack to crack by simply trying entries from a password list over and over.

 None of this should drive anyone away from using the Internet of Things when it is beneficial to them, but it is important to both keep these security concerns in mind and to screen new devices carefully for potential vulnerability.
 Ultimately, consumers who choose to partake of these “smart devices” will need to demand that manufacturers have taken proper security measures, and to vote with their dollars when manufacturers take shortcuts that can potentially leave their data and local networks exposed.
-Manufacturers of these devices should take this as a warning to begin implementing much stronger security settings, as should end users to take anything connected to the internet more seriously.
+Manufacturers of these devices should take this as a warning to begin implementing much stronger IOT Security settings, as should end users to take anything connected to the internet more seriously.
+Contact Us! about IOT Security.